 1982 – The Lion, the Witch and the Wardrobe by C. S. Lewis; Blithe Spirit by Noel Coward

-1983 - The Miracle Worker by William Gibson; Cold Storage by Ronald Ribman; Born Yesterday by Garson Kanin; Grumblemuch, an original children’s show; All My Sons by Arthur Miller; Tap Dancing Across the Universe *
+1983 - The Miracle Worker by William Gibson; Cold Storage by Ronald Ribman; Born Yesterday by Garson Kanin; Grumblemuch, an original children’s show; All My Sons by Arthur Miller; Tap Dancing Across the Universe by William Borden (Area Premiere)

-1984 - A Thousand Clowns by Herb Gardner; You’re a Good Man Charlie Brown by Clark Gesner; The Bad Children/The Patchwork Quilt; The Rainmaker by N. Richard Nash; A Thurber Carnival by James Thurber.
+1984 - A Thousand Clowns by Herb Gardner; You’re a Good Man Charlie Brown by Clark Gesner; The Bad Children by Shirley Jackson/The Patchwork Quilt; The Rainmaker by N. Richard Nash; A Thurber Carnival by James Thurber.

-1986 - The Dresser by Ronald Harwood; Merton of the Movies by George S. Kaufman and Marc Connelly; The Mousetrap by Agatha Christie; A Cocktail at Porter’s.
+1986 - The Dresser by Ronald Harwood; Merton of the Movies by George S. Kaufman and Marc Connelly; The Mousetrap by Agatha Christie; A Cocktail at Porter’s, a musical

 1987 - The Good Doctor by Neil Simon; Laundry and Bourbon by James McLure (MACT Festival entry); Play It Again, Sam by Woody Allen; Summer and Smoke by Tennessee Williams; Hay Fever by Noel Coward